Nowosad/nowosad/README.md

 ### Hi, I'm Jakub Nowosad 👋

-I'm a computational geographer based in Poznan, Poland.
+I am a computational geographer based in Poznan, Poland.
 My work focuses on analyzing and understanding spatial patterns, and I enjoy sharing my insights with others.

 ### What I'm up to 💻